Red-eared slider

 The red-eared slider or red-eared terrapin (Trachemys scripta elegans) is a subspecies of the pond slider (Trachemys scripta), a semiaquatic turtle belonging to the family Emydidae.
-It is the most popular pet turtle in the United States, is also popular as a pet across the rest of the world, and is the most invasive turtle.
+Native to the southern United States and extreme northern Mexico, it is popular as a pet across the world, and is the most invasive turtle.
 It is the most commonly traded turtle in the world.

-The red-eared slider is native from the Midwestern United States to northern Mexico, but has become established in other places because of pet releases, and has become invasive in many areas where it outcompetes native species.
+The red-eared slider is native to the central and southern United States and northern Mexico, but has become established in other places because of pet releases, and has become invasive in many areas where it outcompetes native species.
 The red-eared slider is included in the list of the world's 100 most invasive species.

 Etymology

 The red-eared slider gets its name from the small, red stripe around its ears, or where its ears would be, and from its ability to slide quickly off rocks and logs into the water.
 This species was previously known as Troost's turtle in honor of an American herpetologist Gerard Troost.
 Trachemys scripta troostii is now the scientific name for another subspecies, the Cumberland slider.